Volunteer and Funding Opportunities

 Minimum 8 hours per month

 This program matches adult volunteers with clients recovering from mental illness or with serious emotional problems.
 Volunteers are matched with clients to help offset the isolation that accompanies mental illness.
 Volunteers are sought who are friendly, good listeners, reliable, and responsible.
 Volunteer-client matches do activities together in the community and home visits.
 Volunteers must be over 18.

-Sinai Free Seniors Program, Sinai Free Synagogue in Mt Vernon
+6. Sinai Free Seniors Program, Sinai Free Synagogue in Mt.
+Vernon

 This program serves senior citizens with kosher meals and provides a social atmosphere for them.
-Volunteers are sought to deliver meals, serve lunch, sit and chat, and play table games.
-Volunteers share their skills with seniors such as speaking Yiddish, chair yoga, and arts and crafts.
+Volunteers are sought to deliver meals to isolated seniors in Westchester especially in Tarrytown and White Plains.
+Volunteers 12 and younger can volunteer with an adult.

 At different times of the year the agency collects holiday items, clothing, school supplies, books, diapers, etc. Volunteers are sought who are interested in leadership roles within these annual projects.
 Additional volunteer project suggestions are always welcome.
 Commitment is based on the volunteer’s availability.